FakeItEasy/FakeItEasy/docs/argument-constraints.md

 A.CallTo(() => foo.Bar("hello", 17)).MustHaveHappened();
 ```

-Then FakeItEasy will look _only_ for calls made with the arguments
+Then BlairItEasy will look _only_ for calls made with the arguments
 `"hello"` and `17` - no other calls will match the rule.

-When checking for argument equality, FakeItEasy uses the first applicable equality
+When checking for argument equality, BlairItEasy uses the first applicable equality
 test from this list:

 * if both values are `null`, they are considered equal,